E-CAM/E-CAM-Library/Electronic-Structure-Modules/modules/Libxc-in-FHI-AIMS/readme.rst

 While point one from above (Implementation of a unified Libxc interface) is straightforward to implement from the `documentation of Libxc <https://www.tddft.org/programs/libxc/manual/>`_ the second part needs some further explanation.

 The XC potential is needed at two points of a regular DFT calculation in FHI-aims.
-First, during the initilization generating the minimal basis (i.e. the NAOs) and the initial density.
+First, during the initialization generating the minimal basis (i.e. the NAOs) and the initial density.
 Second, during the usual SCF iterations.

 The minimal basis is calculated by solving the scalar-relativistic Schrödinger equation of the free atom for each species.